 NYLC is delighted to share the news of its 2018 award winners.
 The Alec Dickson Servant Leader award goes to education professor Barb Wittemann of Concordia College; the service-learning practitioner award goes to Katrina Weimholt, Assistant Director of the Center for Civic Engagement at Northwestern University in Evanston, Ill., and the youth leadership for service-learning excellence award goes to a team of young people from Entheos Academy in Kearns, Utah, who developed and train on a STEM curriculum called “the Incredible Machine.”

 This year’s awards ceremony will be held at Justice in Action, the 29th Annual National Service-Learning Conference®, in St. Paul, MN, March 11-13, 2018.

 Service-Learning Practitioner Leadership Award

 The Service-Learning Practitioner Leadership Award recognizes those who have equipped young people to lead and serve, both through their direct work with youth and by nurturing other practitioners.
-Nominations are accepted from the general public, and a committee of leaders from the service-learning field will select the winners.
+Nominations are accepted from the general public, and a committee of leaders from the service-learning field select the winners.

 Youth Leadership For Service-Learning Excellence Award

 The Youth Leadership for Service-Learning Excellence Award recognizes service-learning programs and projects that demonstrate outstanding youth leadership.
 This award focuses on projects that show a high level of youth initiative in all areas including identifying an authentic need, planning the service, and putting that plan into action.
 Teams of young people participating in service-learning projects can apply.